HEroBrine973/Python_Tasks/README.md

 3. Retrieves and displays the corresponding marks.
 4. If the student’s name is not found, display an appropriate message.

-#assignment 8
-1.Integrate both projects and functionalities into a single Django project, using the knowledge and techniques acquired in the course.
-2.Make any necessary modifications to ensure a seamless and fully functional project.
-3.Test your project thoroughly to ensure it works as expected before submission.
-#assignment 9
-#assignment 10
-#assignment 11

 #task 10